 Expenses increased in Q3 and Q4 2023 compared to Q1 and Q2 2023 as a result of share option charges relating the award of share options and HyProMag Limited and HyProMag Germany expenses being consolidated into the group's results following the HyProMag acquisition.
-Expenses are higher in Q4 2023 compared to the corresponding period in 2022 as a result of HyProMag Limited and HyProMag Germany expenses being consolidated into the group's results following the HyProMag acquisition.
+Expenses are higher in Q1 2024 compared to the corresponding period in 2023 as a result of HyProMag Limited and HyProMag Germany expenses being consolidated into the group's results following the HyProMag acquisition as well as the amortisation of the HPMS technology asset acquired as part of the HyProMag acquisition.